 In order to improve your event marketing ROI, you have to establish goals for the event and decide HOW you will track them.
 Is your goal simply to create buzz for a new product?
 Is it to hit a certain amount of product sales or gather 500 qualified leads?
 Determining your specific goals will ultimately dictate what will be factored into your ROI and how it will be evaluated.

-Determining your target audience will help in improving your ROI.
-For instance, if you are offering retirement benefit services, your event will most likely not be targeted towards millennials who have just graduated college.
+Determining your target audience will help in improving your ROI as well as inform your event marketing company about your goals for the program.
+For instance, if you are offering retirement benefit services, your event will most likely not be targeted towards millennial who have just graduated college.
 Ensure that your offerings are in line with the type of event you are promoting or participating in.

 In the Trenches – The During